arialhamed/arialhamed.github.io/_posts/apk/2021-03-08-exploding-kittens.md

 paid: true
 ---

-> _"Play the most-funded game in Kickstarter history anywhere with the Exploding Kittens® Official mobile game!🐈💣" - <a href="https://play.google.com/store/apps/details?id=com.explodingkittens.projectbombsquad" target="_blank">Play Store</a>_
+> _"Play the most-funded game in Kickstarter history anywhere with the Exploding Kittens® Official mobile game!🐈💣" - <a href="https://play.google.com/store/apps/details?id=com.explodingkittens.projectbombsquad">Play Store</a>_

 Not much to say about this game, besides the fact that i regret recording the first time i booted up the game, got my first win.
 The card game in real life was quite fun, this game i up there with super unique card game concepts that also has great execution, like Coup, Stable Unicorns, Sabotuer, just to state a few, you know.